Family Therapy Methods: Exploring Family Counseling

 Family therapy may be less about gathering family members in the same room and more about the methods used to address conflict and unit concerns.
 Depending on the concerns, your therapist may choose to have the family members meet together or separately.
 Some methods might involve group therapy with other families to learn new skills.
 If one or more of the clients present with a chronic mental health condition, these symptoms will have to be addressed as well.

-Therapy might also be focused on the individual needs.
+Therapy might also be focused on a family member's mental health needs.
 For example, suppose therapy has been sought due to a child's struggles at school.
 In that case, the therapist might meet with the child individually and then call the family to discuss the treatment plan and instruct the parents on how to support their child best.
 However, the method used can vary depending on a therapist's unique approach.
-Below are a few standard methods utilized in family therapy.
+Below are a few standard family therapy techniques.

 If you prefer individual therapy to group options, the Bowenian approach might suit you.
 This form of therapy focuses on triangulation and differentiation between family members.